audius/audion/README.md

 # audion

-Ping the host continuously and write results to a file.
+Ping a host continuously and write results to a file.
 The tool send ICMP echo requests to check if the target is "on".

+`sudo` is required to execute the tool.

 ## Installation